anchor Description

 anchorOther

-This project was previously located in the County Offices Sub-Category prior to FY25.
+Prior to FY25, this project was located in the County Offices Sub-Category.

 anchorFiscal Note

-Funding in FY09 included Urban Area Security Initiative (UASI) grant funding of $2.055 million and Fire Act grant funding of $988,000.
-Funding schedule reflects FY18 supplemental adding $32,000 in Contributions for additional equipment required for Local Fire Rescue Departments (LFRDs ).
-FY18 funding switch is due to a transfer of Current Revenue General for $283,000 from Technology Modernization (MCG) project offset by an equal reduction in Short-term Financing.
-In FY22, a $2 million transfer was made to a new Dickerson Radio Tower project.
-In FY23, there was a funding switch of $293K in FY22 Short-term Financing to FY22 Recordation Tax Premium and $2.366 million in FY23 Short-term Financing switched to FY23 Current revenue since Software as a Service is not financeable.
+In FY09, funding included Urban Area Security Initiative (UASI) grant funds totaling $2.055 million and the Fire Act grant funds totaling $988,000.
+FY18 supplemental in Contributions for the amount of $32,000 for additional equipment required for Local Fire Rescue Departments (LFRDs).
+FY18 funding switch of $283,000 from is due to a transfer of Current Revenue General for $283,000 from Technology Modernization (MCG) project offset by an equal reduction in Short-term Financing.
+In FY22, a $2.0 million transfer to a Dickerson Radio Tower project (342302).
+FY22 funding switch reduced Short-term Financing and increased Recordation Tax by $293,000.
+FY23 funding switch reduced Short-Term Financing and increased Current Revenue by $2.366 million because software as a service is not financeable.
+In FY27, funding will be shifted to the Police Enterprise RMS (472703) project and $454,000 in GO Bonds will be transferred to the Roof Replacement Project (508331).

 anchorCoordination